• Skip to primary navigation

 Image of three Turkish Pide with alternate filllings

-You could say that Pide is Turkey’s answer to the Italian pizza.
-The two main differences are the pide doesn’t have a base sauce and the two dishes are served differently.
-Pide is garnished with chopped parsley and a generous serve of squeezed lemon.
+You could say that Pide is Turkey's answer to Italian pizza.
+The two main differences are the pide doesn't have a base sauce and the two dishes are served differently.
+Pide is garnished with chopped parsley and a generous serving of squeezed lemon.
 The lemon heightens the flavour and cuts through any heaviness or oil in the meat and cheese filling.

 Whenever I make this Turkish Pide, I also make a serving of my Baba Ganoush or Hummus.
-Then, before diving into the Pide I squeezed huge amounts of lemon over the dish, slather is in the delicious homemade dips.
+Then, before diving into the Pide I squeezed huge amounts of lemon over the dish, slathered is in the delicious homemade dips.
 It is so good!

 If you’re looking for some tasty Middle Eastern recipes to serve with your Pide take a look at these delicious ideas;